Zaxier/dbsql_lab_instructions/README.md

 The TPC-H dataset includes a schema and set of tables that represent various aspects of a business, including customers, orders, line items, suppliers, parts, and nations.
 The data model is a star schema, where the fact table (lineitem) is connected to several dimension tables (customer, orders, supplier, part, and nation) through foreign keys.

 The tables and their relationships in the TPC-H dataset are as follows:
-- customer: Contains information about customers, including their name, address, phone number, and account balance.
+- `customer`: Contains information about customers, including their name, address, phone number, and account balance.
-- orders: Contains information about orders, including the order date, customer ID, order priority, and ship date.
+- `orders`: Contains information about orders, including the order date, customer ID, order priority, and ship date.
-- lineitem: Contains information about individual items in each order, including the quantity, price, and discount for each item.
+- `lineitem`: Contains information about individual items in each order, including the quantity, price, and discount for each item.
-- supplier: Contains information about suppliers, including their name, address, and phone number.
+- `supplier`: Contains information about suppliers, including their name, address, and phone number.
-- part: Contains information about parts, including their name, brand, size, and supplier ID.
+- `part`: Contains information about parts, including their name, brand, size, and supplier ID.
-- nation: Contains information about countries, including the country name, region, and population.
+- `nation`: Contains information about countries, including the country name, region, and population.

 ## Instructions

 ### Exercise 0: Understand the datasets
-1. Go to chatGPT (https://chat.openai.com/chat) and ask about the NYC Taxi dataset.
+1. Either read the above descriptions or use chatGPT (https://chat.openai.com/chat) and ask about the NYC Taxi dataset.
 Ask chatGPT why it is a an important or useful data set or benchmark and why it is used in industry.
 2. Ask chatGPT about the TPC-H dataset.
 Ask chatGPT why it is a an important or useful data set or benchmark and why it is used in industry.

 ### Exercise 1: DBSQL Navigation.